-If you’re in the market for a design automation solution or vendor, sign up for our 30-minute webinar for case studies and real-world examples on the business value of DriveWorks.
+If you’re in the market for a design automation solution or vendor, watch out 30-minute recorded webinar for case studies and real-world examples on the business value of DriveWorks.
 Expert Aaron Winthers will show you the quickest and easiest ways to capture SOLIDWORKS model information and generate automated parts, assemblies, and drawings, while also providing insight into how your business can lower costs and increase revenue with design automation.

 Before you attend the webinar, here are some things you might want to know about DriveWorks software and the value it provides for business.